-- (b) Together with other witnesses that the commission may desire to hear at the hearing, the commission shall also allow a representative of a citizen or community group to testify, who indicates a desire to express the views of those citizen or community group concerning the proposed boundary amendment.
+- (b) Together with other witnesses that the commission may desire to hear at the hearing, the commission shall also allow a representative of a citizen or community group to testify, who indicates a desire to express the views of those citizen or community group concerning the proposed boundary [change] amendment.
 Anyone who desires to testify shall make written application to be a witness prior to the hearing and, if the person desires to express the views of a citizen or community group, shall submit written evidence to show that the person is a duly authorized representative of the citizen or community group. - (c) The presiding officer shall place witnesses under oath or affirmation prior to testifying.
-[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and comp NOV 0 2 2013 ] (Auth: HRS \$\$205-1, 205-7) (Imp: HRS \$\$91-2, 205-4)
+[Eff 10/27/86; am and comp 8/16/97; comp May $08\ 2000$] (Auth: HRS §§205-1, 205-7) (Imp: HRS §§91-2, 205-4)

-\$15-15-59 Conduct of hearing. (a) The hearing shall be conducted in accordance with this subchapter.
-Unless otherwise provided by law, the party initiating the proceeding shall have the burden of proof, including the burden of producing evidence and the burden of persuasion.

-(b) The presiding officer shall convene the

-hearing and summarize the proceeding.

-- (c) Before presenting the case, the parties shall have the opportunity to make opening statements in the order in which they present witnesses.
-Opening statements may be waived. - (d) Unless otherwise directed by the presiding officer, witnesses shall be called in the following order in a district boundary amendment proceeding:

-(1) Witnesses for the petitioner;

-- (2) Witnesses for the county planning department; - (3) Witnesses for the state office of planning; - (4) Witnesses for each intervenor, in the order in which intervention was granted;

-(5) Rebuttal witnesses for the petitioner;

-- (6) Additional witnesses as the presiding officer may determine. - (e) Witnesses shall be examined in the following order: - (1) Direct examination by the party calling the witness; - (2) Cross-examination by the other parties; - (3) Examination by the presiding officer or any member of the commission; - (4) Redirect examination by the party calling the witness; - (5) Recross examination by the other parties; - (6) Reexamination by the presiding officer or any member of the commission. - (f) After all parties have presented their cases through testimony and exhibits, all parties may provide closing statements in the order in which they presented witnesses; provided that petitioner may make a rebuttal closing statement.
-Closing statements may be waived.
-[Eff 10/27/86; comp 8/16/97; comp 5/8/00; am and comp
+- "§15-15-59 Conduct of hearing. (a) The hearing shall be conducted in accordance with this subchapter.
+Unless otherwise provided by law, the party initiating the proceeding shall have the burden of proof, including the burden of producing evidence and the burden of persuasion. - (b) The presiding officer shall convene the hearing and summarize the proceeding. - (c) Before presenting the case, the parties shall have the opportunity to make opening statements in the order in which they present witnesses.
+Opening statements may be waived. - (d) Unless otherwise directed by the presiding officer, witnesses shall be called in the following order in a district boundary amendment proceeding: - (1) Witnesses for the petitioner; - (2) Witnesses for the county planning department; - (3) Witnesses for the State Office of Planning; - (4) Witnesses for each intervenor, in the order in which intervention was granted; - (5) Rebuttal witnesses for the petitioner; - (6) Additional witnesses as the presiding officer may determine. - (e) Witnesses shall be examined in the following order: - (1) Direct examination by the party calling the witness; - $\overline{(2)}$ Cross-examination by the other parties; - member of Examination by the presiding officer or any the commission; - (4) Redirect examination by the party calling the witness; - (5) Recross examination by the other parties; - member of Reexamination by the presiding officer or any the commission. - (f) After all parties have presented their cases through testimony and exhibits, all parties may provide closing statements in the order in which they presented witnesses; provided that petitioner may make a rebuttal closing argument.
+Closing statements may be waived."

-NOV 0 2 2013 ] (Auth: HRS \$\$205-1, 205-7) (Imp: HRS \$\$91-2, 205-4)

-\$15-15-60 Presiding officer. (a) Notwithstanding section 15-15-06, in all hearings before the commission, the chairperson, a vice-chairperson, one of the other commissioners, or a hearings officer appointed by the commission shall preside at the hearing.
+[Eff 10/27/86; comp 8/16/97; comp May 08 2000] (Auth: HRS §§205-1, 205-7) (Imp: HRS §§91-2, 205-4) - "§15-15-60 Presiding officer. (a) [In]Notwithstanding section 15-15-06, in all hearings before the commission, the chairperson, a vice-chairperson, [er] one of the other commissioners, or a hearings officer [duly-]appointed [and designated] by the commission shall preside at the hearing.